r3ap3r2004/fourty-two/README.md

    - You should set the others as well, but without the previous keys the app won't work.
 1. Make sure that you have docker installed.
 1. Run `docker compose up` to start the server.
+1. Run `./script/create_user.sh` to create a user.
+Alternatively you can set the environment variable `ALLOW_REGISTRATION=true` which will allow you to register via the frontend interface.

 That really is all that is required to get the server running.
 You can then access the server at http://localhost:3000